Parts 1 & 2

 The second need is spiritual.
 Even in the absence of material need, human beings will form communities because only through community can man satisfy his spiritual need to live nobly, i.e., to achieve eudaimonia, happiness or well-being, which Aristotle defines as a life of unimpeded virtuous activity.

-Aristotle holds that the forms of association which arise from material needs are pre-political.
+Aristotle holds that the forms of association that arise from material needs are pre-political.
 These include the family, the master-slave relationship, the village, the market, and alliances for mutual defense.
 With the exception of the master-slave relationship, the pre-political realm could be organized on purely libertarian, capitalist principles.
 Individual rights and private property could allow individuals to associate and disassociate freely by means of persuasion and trade, according to their own determination of their interests.

 But in Politics 3.9, Aristotle denies that the realm of material needs, whether organized on libertarian or non-libertarian lines, could ever fully satisfy man’s spiritual need for happiness: “It is not the case . . . that people come together for the sake of life alone, but rather for the sake of living well” (1280a31), and “the political community must be set down as existing for the sake of noble deeds and not merely for living together” (1281a2).
 Aristotle’s clearest repudiation of any minimalistic form of liberalism is the following passage: